 Kitchen notes

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
+You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

 - Raspberries: fresh berries are always my first choice, but these homemade muffins can be made year-round with frozen raspberries.
 Add them to the batter straight from the freezer, no need to thaw them.

 Have the ingredients and oven at the right temperatures specified in the recipe.
-Don't over mix the batter and take them out as soon as a cake tester or toothpick comes out clean.
+Don't overmix the batter and take them out as soon as a cake tester or toothpick comes out clean.

 They sink when the batter doesn't hold them because the berries weigh more and naturally sink due to gravity.
-This is not the case with this great raspberry muffin recipe, they won't sink.
+This is not the case with this great raspberry muffin recipe; they won't sink.

 Related recipes you might like:

-Best Easy Raspberry Muffins
+Raspberry Muffins (easy recipe)

 Ingredients

-- 2 cups (280g) all-purpose or cake flour
+- 2 cups 280g all-purpose or cake flour

 - ½ cup white granulated sugar

-- ½ cup brown sugar (light or dark)
+- ½ cup brown sugar, light or dark

 - 1 tablespoon baking powder